DonyaOS/PackageManager/README.md

 `./donya list` : List of all installed packages

-`./donya list all` : List of all packages avaiable in repsitory
+`./donya list all` : List of all packages available in the repository

 -----------